benmcclusky/Chess_GUI/README.md

 # Chess_GUI
-Simple chess GUI built with Pygame.
+Simple chess engine and GUI built with Pygame.
 Intended as a personal project to increase my Python skills, particularly focusing on effectively using object oriented programming.

 Created chess mechanics from first principles including complex movements / rulesets such as En Passant, Castling.